Giant Mountains: Names

-The range has been called the Giant Mountains in English literature since at least 1719.

-The Czech name "Krkonoše" is first mentioned (in the singular, as "Krkonoš") in a 1492 record of the division of the Manor of Štěpanice into two parts.
+The range has been called the Giant Mountains in English literature since at least 1719.The Czech name "Krkonoše" is first mentioned (in the singular, as "Krkonoš") in a 1492 record of the division of the Manor of Štěpanice into two parts.
 The first map occurrence of the name dates back to 1518 to Klaudyán map of Bohemia, when it is referred to the mountains as "Krkonoss".
 The origin of the name is usually interpreted as a compound of "krk" or "krak", an Old Slavonic word for Krummholz (a reference to the local vegetation) – and "noš", derived from "nosit" (to carry).
-Alternative linguistic theories mention a connection with the pre–Indo-European word Corconti, which is first listed by Ptolemy and refers to a pre-Celtic or Germanic people.
+Alternative linguistic theories mention a connection with the pre–Indo-European word Corconti, which is first listed by Ptolemy.

 In Simon Hüttel's chronicle of Trautenau (Trutnov) from 1549 the names Hrisenpergisches Gebirge, Hrisengepirge, Hrisengebirge, Risengepirge appeared for the first time, but in the following centuries several other names were still used too.
 Martin Helwig's map of Silesia mentions Riſenberg (Risenberg).

 In 1380, Přibík Pulkava called the mountains the Sněžné hory (Snowy Mountains).
 The Czech writer Bohuslav Balbín recorded in 1679 that the mountains were known under various names: Krkonoše (Cerconossios), Rhipaeos Montes, Obrovski Mountains, Snow Mountains or Riesen Gebirge.
+The highest peak in the mountain is Śnieżka which means the „Snowy Mountain” in feminine singular.

-The modern names of Krkonoše (Czech), Riesengebirge (German) and Karkonosze (Polish) became widely accepted only in the 19th century.
+The modern names of Krkonoše (Czech), and Karkonosze (Polish) became widely accepted in the 19th century.